greenhub-project/batteryhub/README.md

 The Android app is available [here](https://github.com/hmatalonga/greenhub/releases/download/v1.0-alpha.1/greenhub-v1.0-alpha.1.apk).

 **Disclamer:** The project is still under heavy development, at the moment is in alpha stage.
+Currently no data is being uploaded since the web server is not online yet.

 ## Build Instructions